 What is a BioHip?

-The Regeneris BioHip is a form of regenerative medicine, a treatment method that uses your body’s own stem cells to restore and repair damage.
-This treatment has proven particularly useful in the fields of orthopedics and cosmetic medicine while also showing great promise in other areas, including the treatment of autoimmune disorders and spinal injuries.
-The Regeneris BioHip is a procedure that promotes the body’s healing process, regenerating the natural joint to restore range of motion and reduce pain, instead of removing the joint and replacing it with a prosthesis.
+The research behind the Regeneris BioHip is a form of regenerative medicine, a treatment method that uses your body’s own stem cells to restore and repair damage.
+Regenerative medicine has proven particularly useful in the fields of orthopedics and cosmetic medicine while also showing great promise in other areas, including the treatment of autoimmune disorders and spinal injuries.
+The Regeneris BioHip protocol is based on the premise that cells should promote the body’s healing process, regenerating the natural joint to restore range of motion and reduce pain, instead of removing the joint and replacing it with a prosthesis.

 Don’t Operate – Regenerate!

 Although Aleve is the first remedy that comes to mind when feeling pain in the hip joint, followed by more Aleve and eventually surgical hip replacement, for some patients this approach is not good enough.
-Regeneris Medical® remains on the cutting-edge of cellular therapies, and now offers the Regeneris BioHip™, a minimally-invasive alternative that yields superior results.
+Regeneris Medical® remains on the cutting-edge of cellular therapies, and now offers the Regeneris BioHip™, a minimally-invasive alternative research protocol which we hope to someday be the new standard in joint therapy.

 Benefits of the Regeneris BioHip over Traditional Hip Replacement